Super fast, well built cruiser/racer in the way only Germany can do. The Dehler 36 needs no promotion………these are great boats!

 Separate battery for anchor windlass (RED FLASH - high output battery)

-Sine wave inverter for running TV & laptop
+Sine wave inverter for running laptop

 Eberspacher diesel heating system

 Furlex roller furling